catpea/poetry/db/poetry-0092.md

 <br><br>

-Growing up has always been a great challenge.<br>
+Growing Up has always been a Great Challenge.<br>
 it has never been easy.

-Growing up is the first, and foremost, and most important,<br>
+Growing Up is the first, and foremost, and most important,<br>
 and should life crumble, you will rebuild.

 <br><br>

-Don't worry, you are not wasting time growing up,<br>
+Don't worry, you are not wasting time Growing Up,<br>
 it matters not how you step forward, just that you do.

 The result is the same, Content of Character, Strength,<br>